influxdata/telegraf/plugins/inputs/modbus/README.md

 interested in but want to minimize the number of requests sent to the device.

 __Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!

+##### `max_insert`

+With this optimization, user defined omitted fields are ignored, which allows composing shorter configuration files in the case of devices with many available registers.
+Every request is build considering the cost of adding a new register (including the gap between this one and the previous one of the request) compared to the cost of creating a new request.

+__Please note:__ The optimal value for `max_extra_registers` will depend on the network and the queried device.
+It is hence recommended to test several values and assess performance in order to find the best value.
+When running telegraf with the `--test` flag, you can check the number of requests and the number of touched registers that your configuration results to.

 #### Field definitions